ee2k/no-trace-message/README.md

 # Burning Message

- open source burn after reading message web appwithout user trace
+Open source burn after reading message web app without user trace

 ## Objectives

-- To build a Web based anonymous chat app without user trace
+- To build an anonymous burn after reading message sharing Web app
 - Messages will be stored in the RAM of the server temporarily, once read, records deleted from RAM
 - No database
 - No user registration